Journaling Your Way To The Life You Desire

 My Personal Journaling Experience

 I’m not sure why it works but it does.
 There’s something about writing down your intentions and setting a date and time.
 It’s important to be as detailed as possible about what it is that you want to accomplish and why you want to accomplish this goal.
 It sets off something in your focus and something in the universe to bring the goal to life.
-I wanted to share with you one of the times most recently that this has all worked out for me and in real time.
+I wanted to share with you one of the times most recently that this has all worked out for me and in real-time.

 This is a journal entry I made on April 20, 2016.
 I highlighted a few areas I wanted to you note.
 Why?
 Because when I opened my journal a few weeks ago to make another entry, this was my last entry in my journal.
 I should really try to do this more often.
 It was uncanny to me that I moved into an apartment not 30 days later that had these exact characteristics.
-Characteristics like a water tank that when I was searching, I didn’t even place much attention to and yet somehow ended up with a place that has one.
-My kitchen is beautiful, there are kids here for Marley to play with and the complex is gated and in a great neighbourhood.
-My location allows me to save on gas because it’s 2 minutes away from her school and 7 minutes away from my job.
-Score!

 Read more: How to Discover Yourself Through Journaling